 Elephant ears.
 Big sugar and cinnamon dusted pastries as big as your head, $6 at the Fried Dough stand.

 Fajitas.
 Chicken for $13.50 or steak or combo for $14.50, this is eight ounces of meat grilled with onions, bell peppers and tomatoes and served with fresh tomatoes, lettuce, sour cream, salsa and cheese and fresh flour tortillas inside the Big Show Diner.

 Floats and Flurries.
 The Ice Cream vendor near the old Main Gate of the Arkansas State Fair offers root beer and Coke floats for $5 and flurries with M&Ms, Reeces cups or Oreos for $6.

 Fried cheese on a stick.
-Grater Tater offers these for $5.
+Grater Tater offers these for $5 with bacon.

 Fried cheesecake on a stick.
 Exactly what it says it is, a sweetly battered and deep fried slice of cheesecake on a stick.
 Holds together better than the regular chocolate dipped cheesecake on a stick.
 South end of the Midway for $7 or at the gray building by the Hall of Industry.